History of the United States Space Force: Deployment of military satellite communications systems

-The Second World War made apparent the need for military communications over longer range, with greater security, higher capacity, and improved reliability.
-The first satellite communications concept was offered by science fiction author Arthur C. Clarke in 1945, and immediately after the conclusion of the war the Army Signal Corps experimented with Earth–Moon–Earth communication through Project Diana, using the Moon and Venus as signal reflectors.
+After the Second World War, U.S. military communications efforts aimed for longer range, greater security, higher capacity, and improved reliability.
+Science fiction author Arthur C. Clarke first wrote about the potential of satellite communications in 1945.
+Immediately after the war, the Army Signal Corps experimented with Earth–Moon–Earth communication through Project Diana, using the Moon and Venus as signal reflectors.
 The Navy also experimented with this method through the Communication Moon Relay, creating two-way voice communications between San Diego, Hawaii, and Washington.

-In July 1958, the Advanced Research Projects Agency assigned the Army Signal Corps Project SCORE, the world's first communications satellite.
-On 18 December 1958, it was launched by an Air Force Ballistic Missile Division SM-65B Atlas, broadcasting a Christmas greeting from President Eisenhower in the very high frequency (VHF) band.
-In October 1960, the Army Signal Corps launched Courier 1B on an Air Force Ballistic Missile Division Thor-Ablestar and operated in the ultra high frequency (UHF) band.
-The Air Force Ballistic Missile Division attempted to produce an artificial ionosphere to bounce communications signals off of through Project West Ford, however it was rendered obsolete by advances in communications satellites.
-ARPA began planning for a truly strategic geosynchronous communication system in 1958, assigning the Air Force Ballistic Missile Division responsibility for the booster and spacecraft and the Army Signal Corps the communications element.
-Initially consisting of three repeater satellite programs, in September 1959 the secretary of defense transferred responsibility for communications satellite management from ARPA to the Army.
-In February 1960, the three programs were combined into Project Advent and assigned to the Army in September.
+In July 1958, the Advanced Research Projects Agency assigned Project SCORE, the world's first communications satellite, to the Army.
+On 18 December 1958, it was launched by an Air Force SM-65B Atlas, broadcasting a Christmas greeting from President Eisenhower in the very high frequency (VHF) band.
+In October 1960, the Army Signal Corps launched Courier 1B, operating in the ultra high frequency (UHF) band.
+The Air Force Ballistic Missile Division attempted to produce an artificial ionosphere to transmit signals as part of Project West Ford, however it was rendered obsolete by advances in communications satellites.
+DARPA began planning for a truly strategic geosynchronous communication system in 1958, assigning the Air Force Ballistic Missile Division responsibility for the booster and spacecraft and the Army Signal Corps the communications element.
+Initially consisting of three repeater satellite programs, in September 1959 the secretary of defense transferred responsibility for communications satellite management from DARPA to the Army.
+In February 1960, the three programs were combined into Project Advent, which was assigned to the Army in September that year.
 However, the Army would not have operational responsibility for military satellite communications, as the Defense Department was unifying the strategic communications systems of the Army, Navy, and Air Force as part of the Defense Communications System, operated by the Defense Communications Agency, which was established on 12 May 1960.
 Project Advent was considered to be a very ambitious program, with the first tranche of satellites launched into 5,600 mile inclined orbits by AFBMD Atlas-Agena launch vehicles, with the second tranche launched into geostationary orbits by AFBMD Atlas-Centaurs.
 Given cost overruns and technological breakthroughs in smaller satellites, Project Advent was cancelled on 23 May 1962.